White, black and white, red and white, liver and white

 Since JaTeses are not purebred dogs, there aren’t any records to see what health conditions they could be prone to.
 The best way to find out what to expect is to look at the parent dogs and their breeds, which can help narrow down the list a bit.
 Here are the most common health conditions of the Japanese Chin and the Maltese:

 JaTeses are one of the most unique designer dog breeds, having the best traits of both purebred parents.
 These little dogs are amazing companions and enjoy spending time with their favorite person, so they’re a great fit for apartment living and quieter lifestyles.
 JaTese dogs are fiercely loyal to their families but can be taught to be polite and well-mannered in front of visitors.
-If you’re looking for a true lapdog and companion, the JaTese will exceed any expectations.
+If you’re looking for a true lapdog and companion, the JaTese is likely to exceed any expectations.

 - Valley Bulldog (Boxer & English Bulldog Mix)